Analog fast Fourier transforms for scalable and efficient signal processing: Precision and distribution of SONOS DFT weights

-Fig. \ref{fig:dft_weight_err} shows the distributions of the individual SONOS conductance values used to implement the DFT matrices of different sizes in Fig. \ref{fig:dft_circles}.
-As the size of the DFT increases, more values are sampled along the unit circles in the complex plane, causing a gradual transition from a more discrete distribution of values to a more continuous distribution.
-Each of the distributions contains a large peak at the minimum conductance, because our scheme for mapping positive and negative values implies that at least half of the SONOS devices in the array are programmed to the minimum conductance value.
-This scheme was chosen because it preserves the proportionality between the magnitude of a weight value and the conductance of the SONOS device \cite{OnTheAccuracy}.
+Fig. \ref{fig:dft_conductance_dist} shows the distributions of the individual SONOS conductances that implement the DFT matrices in Fig. \ref{fig:dft_circles}.
+We note that the target conductances for an IDFT matrix would have exactly the same distribution as the target conductances for a DFT matrix of the same size.
+As the DFT size increases, more values are sampled along the unit circle in the complex plane, causing a gradual transition from a discrete to a nearly continuous conductance distribution.
+Each distribution contains a large peak at the minimum conductance, because our scheme for mapping signed weights leads to at least half the SONOS devices being programmed to nearly zero conductance.

-There is a notable difference between the conductance distribution used for programming the DFT matrices, compared to the conductance distribution that results from programming neural network weight matrices.
-Across many different neural network models, it has been observed that the weight matrices tend to have a distribution of weight values that are heavily peaked around zero, with the number of weights decaying exponentially with increasing weight magnitude.
-When using our proportional differential mapping, this leads to conductance distributions that also decay exponentially away from the minimum conductance level \cite{OnTheAccuracy, xiao2022accurate}.
-This is not the case for the DFT weights, especially if we ignore the many devices (at least 50\%) that encode the negative magnitude of a positive weight, and vice versa.
-For the DFT matrix, because the complex-valued DFT weights are distributed uniformly around the unit circle, the conductance distribution is closer to uniform than exponential with a much higher average conductance value within the dynamic range of the device.

-The above observation leads to an important difference in the error tolerance of the accuracy of analog FFTs with analog neural network inference.
-Analog neural network inference benefits enormously from having minimal error at the end of the conductance range of the device, while the error at the high end of the conductance range is less consequential \cite{OnTheAccuracy}.
-Meanwhile, for analog FFTs, it is more important to keep the conductance errors low across the entire dynamic range of the device.
+There is a highly consequential difference between the conductance distributions of DFT matrices and the conductance distributions of deep neural network (DNN) weight matrices.
+Across many different DNN models, it has been observed that the weight value distributions tend to be heavily peaked around zero, with the number of weights decaying exponentially with increasing magnitude.
+When using our differential mapping scheme, this leads to conductance distributions that also decay exponentially from the minimum conductance level \cite{OnTheAccuracy, xiao2022accurate}.
+This is not the case for DFT weights.
+Because the complex-valued DFT weights are distributed uniformly around the unit circle, the conductance distribution is closer to uniform than exponential, with a much higher average conductance compared to DNNs.
+This observation leads to an important difference in the error tolerance of the accuracy of analog FFTs and analog DNN inference.
+Analog DNN inference benefits enormously from having minimal error at the low end of the conductance range, while the error at the high conductance end is less consequential \cite{OnTheAccuracy}.
+Meanwhile, for analog FFTs, it is important to keep the conductance errors low across the entire utilized dynamic range of the device.